Ruiqi-CUB/Phylogenomics2023/Phylogenomics_Ruiqi.md

 First, we will need to put all the transcirptome data in one directory `ExampleData`.
 If you use `ls ExampleData` to check which files are in this directory, your will see `Sample1.fasta`, `Sample2.fasta` ... `Sample10.fasta`.

-**The following steps are time-consuming in a laptop.** You don't need to practice, but your can have a look at the results in the shared OneDrive folder.
+**The following steps are time-consuming.** You don't need to practice, but your can have a look at the results in your linux server folder.

+Please `cd /home/ruiqi/ruiqi_data/PhylogenomicsWorkshop/ExampleData` to view the results.

 To get a greedy consensus tree: `orthofinder -f ExampleData/`.
 The tree will be in the directory `ExampleData/OrthoFinder/Results/Results_Jul19/Species_Tree/SpeciesTree_rooted.txt`

 To get a multiple sequnece alignment tree:  `orthofinder -f ExampleData/ -M msa`.
 The tree will be in the directory `ExampleData/OrthoFinder/Results/Results_Jul19_1/Species_Tree/SpeciesTree_rooted.txt`

+To view the tree without downloading the files: cat `SpeciesTree_rooted.txt` then view it on [etetoolkit.org](http://etetoolkit.org/treeview/)